Methylmalonyl-CoA mutase

-Methylmalonyl-CoA mutase (MCM), mitochondrial, also known as methylmalonyl-CoA isomerase, is a protein that in humans is encoded by the MUT gene.
+Methylmalonyl-CoA mutase (MCM), mitochondrial, also known as methylmalonyl-CoA isomerase, is a protein that in humans is encoded by the MMUT gene (previously MUT).
 This vitamin B_{12}-dependent enzyme catalyzes the isomerization of methylmalonyl-CoA to succinyl-CoA in humans.
-Mutations in MUT gene may lead to various types of methylmalonic aciduria.
+Mutations in MMUT gene may lead to various types of methylmalonic aciduria.

 MCM was first identified in rat liver and sheep kidney in 1955.
 In its latent form, it is 750 amino acids in length.
 Upon entry to the mitochondria, the 32 amino acid mitochondrial leader sequence at the N-terminus of the protein is cleaved, forming the fully processed monomer.
 The monomers then associate into homodimers, and bind AdoCbl (one for each monomer active site) to form the final, active holoenzyme form.

 Structure

 Gene

 The MUT gene lies on the chromosome location of 6p12.3 and consists of 13 exons, spanning over 35kb.

 Protein

 The mature enzyme is a homodimer with the N-terminal CoA binding domain and the C- terminal cobalamin-binding domain.